CytoidCommunity/Cytoid-wiki/docs/en/guide/charting/level-json.md

 ---
-title: Building a level.json file
-lang: en-US
 author: alxdre (Author), Melodion, KS62 (Editor)
 ---

 # Building a level.json file

 A level.json is a metadata file that stores crucial data of your levels. (e.g., the song’s title, the path to the background image, etc.)
 Here are a few parameters that you might need to use in the level.json file before playing on Cytoid and sharing on the IO (:star:).

 ## Parameters